Dangerous Woman Tour: Concert synopsis

-Ten minutes and fifty seconds before the show started, a countdown-timer video was projected onto a giant curtain, placed at the back of the stage, showing Grande and two of her dancers and close friends, Brian Nicholson and Scott Nicholson.
-At the end of the countdown, ten dancers emerged onstage, followed by Grande, who wore a black dress and black high-heeled boots.
+Ten minutes and fifty seconds before the show started, a countdown-timer video was projected onto a giant curtain, placed at the back of the stage, showing Grande and two of her dancers and close friends, Brian and Scott Nicholson.
+At the end of the countdown, 10 dancers emerged onstage, followed by Grande, who wore a black dress and black high-heeled boots.
 The curtain dropped to show a wider screen, as the show began with "Be Alright".
-Grande sang while performing a vogue-style choreography, while dancers in black costumes moved around her.
+Grande sang while performing vogue-style choreography as dancers in black costumes moved around her.
 After the song, Grande put on a jacket and performed "Everyday", as red lights dimmed the stage to a background of pyrotechnics.
 During the performance, the rapper Future appeared in the projected video singing his recorded verse.
 Next was "Bad Decisions", with elevated platforms and Grande's dancers around her.
 "Let Me Love You" followed, on a stage dimly lit by blue and white lights.
-Grande exited the stage laying down on an elevated platform that then descended under the stage.
-The song transitioned into an orchestral string interlude followed by a video of Grande, with a purple, blue and pink aura around her, singing the unreleased intro for the original version of "Dangerous Woman" (formerly titled Moonlight), titled "Baby Loves", that did not appear on the retail release.
+Grande exited lying on an elevated platform that descended under the stage.
+The song transitioned into an orchestral string interlude followed by a video of Grande, with a purple, blue and pink aura around her, singing the unreleased intro for the original version of Dangerous Woman (formerly titled Moonlight), titled "Intro" (commonly known by fans as "Baby Loves"), that did not appear on the retail release.